tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 How To Attach
 """""""""""""

-If you need to attach some gameobject weapon e.g:
+If you need to attach a GameObject weapon, e.g.:

-* Add `RukhankaHybridBoneAnchorAuthoring` to entity prefab.
+* Add `RukhankaHybridBoneAnchorAuthoring` to the entity prefab.
-* In `RukhankaHybridBoneAnchorAuthoring` assign bone that you want to attach.
+* In `RukhankaHybridBoneAnchorAuthoring`, assign the bone that you want to attach to.
 * Attach the anchor with the local index:

  	..  code-block:: csharp